Keyboard shortcuts

 When Derivations are Built

 Nix doesn't build derivations during the evaluation of your Nix expressions.
-Instead, it processes your code in two main phases:
+Instead, it processes your code in two main phases (and why you need to use :b simple_rust_program or nix-store -r to actually build or realize it):

 Produce a development shell from a derivation